xMartin/php-introduction/09_more_on_functions.md

 Here, a function is created and used as an argument for the `$app->get()` function.
 Unlike "normal" PHP functions, it doesn't have a name.
 It's just a value that can be stored in a variable, passed into another function or be returned by a function.
 Functions that can be used like any other value are also called "higher order functions" or "first class functions".

 A common usage for them is sorting.
-Let's sort an array of people's names by their last name, something the builtin sorting functions can't do:
+Let's sort an array of people's names by their last name, something the built in sorting functions can't do:

 ```php
 <?php